 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Thoracic surgeon Daniel Raymond, MD, says he’s able to use minimally invasive techniques around 80 to 90 percent of the time.
+Thoracic surgeon Daniel Raymond, MD, says he’s able to use minimally invasive techniques around 80% to 90% of the time.
 When it’s right for the patient, it’s the best option, he says.

 During minimally invasive thoracic surgery, a thin tube with a camera gives the surgeon a view into the chest without having to make a large incision or spread the ribs.
-He or she inserts specialized tools through other small incisions to perform the operation.
+They insert specialized tools through other small incisions to perform the operation.
 This can be accomplished by VATS (video-assisted thoracic surgery) or robotic surgery.

 “We can treat most patients with early-stage lung cancers with video-assisted or robotic thoracic surgery,” Dr. Raymond says.
 “In fact, virtually every oncologic disease of the lung and esophagus — as well as benign disease of the chest — can often be treated with a minimally invasive approach.”